mikepartelow/chesspy/README.md

 A chess engine examines chess board positions and suggests good moves.
 I decided to build a chess engine because programming is fun, chess is fun, and I want to work with newer Python features and standard libraries.

-There exist better chess engines than this, but I didn't have the pleasure of writing those.
+There exist better chess engines than this, but I didn't have the pleasure of writing those from scratch.

 ### Build chesspy